wjacks4/Odds-/README.md

           ec2-18-223-227-236.us-east-2.compute.amazonaws.com

-   14. Finally, you will need to use the "key" that we generated earlier.
-Expand the "SSH" sub-menu of "Connection", then select "Auth".
-Once there, click "Browse" and find your .ppk file generated in step 12.
+   14. Back in the PuTTY application, expand the "SSH" sub-menu of "Connection", then select "Auth".

+   15. Once there, click "Browse" and find your .ppk file generated in step 12.
 Click "Open" - you should see a terminal appear.
 Accept the pop-up.

    15. In the first line of the terminal, enter "ubuntu" in the "login as:" prompt.
 You are now controlling your AWS virtual machine!

-############## SET UP FILE TRANSFER BETWEEN LOCAL MACHINE AND AWS INSTANCE #######################

-(Great instructions for this whole process can be found in this video - https://www.youtube.com/watch?v=Qxs7CYguo70)

-  1. This video does a better job than I can at explaining this process.
-The purpose of this is to transfer the python files in this     repo into the /home/ubuntu/ directory of the AWS virtual machine.